-Although you are not required to enter these payments for education as income, you are also not allowed to claim these payments for any education credit or deduction.
+Although you are not required to enter these education payments as income, you cannot claim these payments for any education credit or deduction.

 If you have received a 1098-T from your educational institution you would typically have an amount reported in Box 1 for amounts paid for tuition.
 If you received the GI Bill you would also have an amount listed in Box 5 under scholarships or grants.
 If the amount in Box 5 is larger than Box 1, you cannot claim a credit for education such as the American Opportunity Credit or Lifetime Learning Credit.
 If the amount in Box 5 is less than Box 1, you must reduce Box 1 by the amount in Box 5 and this will be the amount for qualified expenses.

 You have returned to college and are receiving two education benefits under the latest GI Bill:

 - a $1,612 monthly basic housing allowance (BHA) that is directly deposited to your checking account, and